offbynull/aligner/README.md

     * #includes are there for all offbynull::

 * multithreaded backtracker -- should be easy
+  * option 1: multithreaded pairwise_alignment_graph_backtracker that breaks up the graph into chunks and process each chunk in a different thread (taking dependency order of the chunks into account)
+  * option 2: singlethreaded sliceable_pairwise_alignment_graph_backtracker finds points in the graph at regular intervals, then multithreaded pairwise_alignment_graph_backtracker fills in between those intervals

 * Update get_in_degree() / get_out_degree() functions to calculate directly
 * Add concept checks to autos